On Equivariant Model Selection through the Lens of Uncertainty: Discussion Outlook

-\paragraph{Perspectives on a Geometric Occam's Razor.} How to appropriately integrate geometric inductive biases into such a Bayesian framework in general fashion remains a seemingly open challenge.
+\paragraph{Perspectives on a Geometric Occam's Razor.} How to appropriately integrate geometric inductive biases into such a Bayesian framework in general fashion remains a somewhat open challenge.
 Several recent works have blended the two by framing geometric constraints as \emph{learnable} parameters under a marginal likelihood objective.
 While promising, these approaches remain restricted in their generality to particular transformations (\eg, the required degree of augmentation \citep{immer2022invariance}) or model structures (\eg, formulated as a Gaussian Process kernel \citep{van2018learning, schwobel2022last}).
 Perhaps more generally, the integration of such constraints as regularizers with a possible Bayesian prior interpretation \citep{finzi2021residual, kim2023regularizing} or more explicit distributional correspondences \citep{bloem2020probabilistic, kim2023learning} could prove fruitful.
 We touch upon other related works in \autoref{app:related-work}.

-\paragraph{Conclusion.} We explore the use of \emph{post-hoc} uncertainty-based measures to guide model selection among pretrained equivariant architectures.
+\paragraph{Conclusion.} We explore the use of uncertainty-based measures to guide model selection among pretrained equivariant architectures.
 Conformal and calibration measures, while well aligned with predictive performance, offer limited insights into the underlying model fit.
-Bayesian model selection via the marginal likelihood shows partial promise, but fails to account for the differences in expressivity induced by geometric constraints.
-This seemingly points towards a mismatch between Bayesian and geometric notions of model complexity.
-Future work should strive towards integrating priors informed by equivariant representations to enable symmetry-aware Bayesian model selection.
+Bayesian model selection via the marginal likelihood shows partial promise, but requires a more thorough treatment or integration of geometric priors to enable \emph{post-hoc} equivariant model selection.